PragmaticFlow/NBomber/README.md

     FlowName: string
     Steps: Step[]         // these steps will be executed sequentially, one by one
     ConcurrentCopies: int // specify how many copies of current TestFlow to run in parallel }

+// Represents Scenario
+type Scenario = {
+    ScenarioName: string
+    InitStep: Step option // init step will be executed at start of every scenario
+    Flows: TestFlow[]     // each TestFlow will be executed on dedicated System.Threading.Task
+    Interval: TimeSpan    // execution time interval of scenario }
 ```